 Examples of Canadian Non-Refundable Tax Credits

-Those are some of the most common non-refundable tax credits, but there are many more you may be eligible for at the federal, provincial and territorial levels.
-Here are some credits you should look into:
+Those are some of the most common non-refundable tax credits, but there are many more you may be eligible for at the federal, provincial, and territorial levels, such as:

 - Caregiver amount